poseidon/matchbox/examples/terraform/bootkube-install/README.md

 # Self-hosted Kubernetes

 The self-hosted Kubernetes example shows how to use matchbox to network boot and provision a 3 node "self-hosted" Kubernetes v1.6.2 cluster. [bootkube](https://github.com/kubernetes-incubator/bootkube) is run once on a controller node to bootstrap Kubernetes control plane components as pods before exiting.
-An etcd3 cluster across controllers is used to back Kubernetes and coordinate Container Linux auto-updates (enabled for disk installs).

 ## Requirements